Mregojos/MRegojos/README.md

 ✨ My name is Matt.
 I am a Cloud Technology Enthusiast ☁️🧑‍💻.

 ✨ I have a background in Electronics Engineering.
-Currently, I am fully focused on Technology.
+Currently, I am fully focused on Cloud Technology.

 ✨ My interests and focus areas are learning and building Cloud Infrastructure, Data Pipelines, CI/CD pipelines, and Machine Learning Systems.